 - Add 1/2-teaspoon citric acid or 2 tablespoons lemon juice to each quart sized jar (1/4-teaspoon citric acid or 1 tablespoon lemon juice for pints).

-- Use the jar lifter to place the jars back into the canner leaving space in between them.
+- Use your jar lifter to place the jar back into the canner, and repeat with the remaining jars.
+Try to leave a little space in between the jars.

-- Once all the jars are in canner, adjust the water level so it is at least one inch above the jar tops.
-If you need to add water, use the hot water from the small pot your lids were in.
-Pour the water around the jars and not directly on them.
+- Once all the jars are in canner, adjust the water level so it is two inches above the jar tops.
+If you need to add water, pour hot water around the jars and not directly on them.

 - When processing time is complete, turn off the heat, remove the cover, and let the canner settle for about 5 minutes.

 - After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate the unsealed jar and use in a week.
+Place the jar in the refrigerator and use up within a week, or place the puree into freezer containers and freeze for up to 6 months.

-- Remove the ring bands, wash, label, date the jars, and store the canned tomato puree in a cool, dark location for 12 to 18 months.
+- Remove the screw on bands and wash the jars.
+Label, date, and store your jars in a dark, cool place (50 to 70 F).
+Use within 12 to 18 months for the best quality and flavor.
 Once the jar is open, refrigerate and use up within a week.
 Yields about 7 quarts of tomato puree.

 - How to Can Whole Tomatoes